Top 100 Software Testing Interview Questions

 An input or output ranges of values such that only one value in the range becomes a test case.

 33. When should configuration management procedures be implemented?

 During test planning.

-35. Testing where in we subject the target of the test , to varying workloads to measure and evaluate the performance behaviors and ability of the target and of the test to continue to function properly under these different workloads.
-Load Testing
+35. Testing where in we subject the target of the test , to varying workloads to measure and evaluate the performance behaviours and ability of the target and of the test to continue to function properly under these different workloads?

 Integration Level Testing